puldzian/Pracownicy/CODEBOOK.md

 * 18 – ARTS – arts, sport and culture
 * 19 – OTHR – other services, members-based organizations
 * 20 – ATYP – household work, atypical work
-* 99 – NONE – not an economic actor, not applicable, other
+* NO – NONE – not an economic actor, not applicable, other

-#### ACTNAME
+#### actor_name / act_??
 Names of actors involved, separated by '/'.
+Act_?? are dummy variables for presence of a given actor.
 Acronyms used:
 * FA - Federacja Anarchistyczna
 * FZZ - Forum Związków Zawodowych
 * IP - OZZ Inicjatywa Pracownicza